inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 (Linus Torvalds, announcing kernel 1.3.3 on the linux-kernel mailing list.)
 QOTD:
 	All I want is more than my fair share.
-I'm definitely not in Omaha!
+I'm finitely not in Omaha!
 If it ain't baroque, don't phiques it.
-A memorandum is written not to inform the reader, but to protect the writer.
+A memorandum is written not to inform the rear, but to protect the writer.
 		-- Dean Acheson
-Rhode's Law:
+Rho's Law:
-	When any principle, law, tenet, probability, happening, circumstance, or result can in no way be directly, indirectly, empirically, or circuitously proven, derived, implied, inferred, induced, deducted, estimated, or scientifically guessed, it will always for the purpose of convenience, expediency, political advantage, material gain, or personal comfort, or any combination of the above, or none of the above, be unilaterally and unequivocally assumed, proclaimed, and adhered to as absolute truth to be undeniably, universally, immutably, and infinitely so, until such time as it becomes advantageous to assume otherwise, maybe.
+	When any principle, law, tenet, probability, happening, circumstance, or result can in no way be directly, indirectly, empirically, or circuitously proven, rived, implied, inferred, induced, ducted, estimated, or scientifically guessed, it will always for the purpose of convenience, expediency, political advantage, material gain, or personal comfort, or any combination of the above, or none of the above, be unilaterally and unequivocally assumed, proclaimed, and adhered to as absolute truth to be unniably, universally, immutably, and infinitely so, until such time as it becomes advantageous to assume otherwise, maybe.
 I just asked myself... what would John DeLorean do?